Chiral Ising Gross-Neveu criticality of a single Dirac cone: A quantum Monte Carlo study

 where $c_{\bf i\sigma}^{(\dagger)}$ is the electron annihilation (creation) operator on site $ \bf i$ with spin $\sigma$, and $t_{{\bf R}}$ denotes the electron hopping amplitude between site $\bf i$ and $\bf i+R$.
 Here ${\bf R}=(R_x,R_y)$ enumerates all neighbors of site $\bf i$ along the $x$ and $y$ directions.
 The explicit form of $t_{{\bf R}}$ is:

 where the overall hopping amplitude has been set to unity.
 Note that Eq.~(\ref{tR}) introduces electron hopping beyond nearest neighbors.
 We add a local repulsive Hubbard interaction,

 where $U>0$ is the interaction strength and $n_{\bf i\sigma}=c_{\bf i\sigma}^{\dagger}c_{\bf i\sigma}$ is the electron number operator.
 For sufficiently large $U$, we expect long-range Ising FM order in the $z$ direction, which breaks time-reversal symmetry spontaneously and gaps out the Dirac cone.
 At half-filling, the single-particle density of states vanishes, thus we expect a line of finite-temperature transitions that terminates at a zero-temperature QCP with finite critical interaction strength $U_c$~\cite{PhysRevB.93.155157}.
-We simulate this quantum phase transition in the total Hamiltonian $H=H_{0}+H_{U}$ using the determinant QMC formalism, hereafter referred to simply as QMC.